higgins1b/graphql-express-react-demo/README.md

+This code comes from the tutorial located [here](https://developer.okta.com/blog/2018/10/11/build-simple-web-app-with-express-react-graphql)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>